Our practice is dedicated to helping women who face infertility issues find a solution that works best for them.

 Ovulation induction is the process by which medications are given in order to help women ovulate.
 For women who do not ovulate at all or ovulate irregularly, we use medications to assist with the development of a mature egg.
 Pacific Fertility Center Los Angeles

-In women who do not ovulate, oral medications are often first line treatment due to ease of oral administration, fewer side effects, lower cost, decreased risk of multiple pregnancy, and reduced monitoring.
+In women who do not ovulate, oral medications are often first-line treatment due to the ease of oral administration, fewer side effects, lower cost, decreased risk of multiple pregnancies, and reduced monitoring.
 If the woman has tried an oral medication without successful ovulation, the next step may be to try ovulation induction with injectable gonadotropins.
 Clomiphene or gonadotropins may be used along with intrauterine insemination (IUI) or in vitro fertilization.

 For women who already ovulate but have infertility, the same procedures outlined above can be utilized to increase the number of eggs ovulated per cycle.
 This process is called superovulation or controlled ovarian hyperstimulation (COH).